tja/ruby-ffmpeg/README.md

 ## Installation

-Once FFMPEG is available on the system, *ruby-ffmpeg* can installed on top:
+Once FFMPEG is available on the system, *ruby-ffmpeg* can be installed on top:

     git clone git://github.com/tja/ruby-ffmpeg.git
 	cd ruby-ffmpeg